-A WORD ON THE MEANINGS OF THE ARCHITECTONIC POST-WAR

-Vetterlein's insistence that Steger's statues be appreciated as outstanding achievements has to be seen in the context of the public controversy that followed upon their installation.
-Local Hagen citizens criticised the figures for being obscene and inappropriate for this communal building, to no small degree occasioned by the sculptures' nudity.
-The museum director Karl Ernst Osthaus spoke of a 'storm of indignation' (Sturm der Entrüstung).
+Public controversy followed upon the installation of Steger's statues.
+Local Hagen citizens criticised the figures for being inappropriate for this communal building.
+Museum director Karl Ernst Osthaus spoke of a 'storm of indignation'.
 It appears that some members of the Hagen public objected to the 'purely functional character of the figures without allegorical attributes'.
-Petitions to remove them were submitted; teachers were exhorted not to take school pupils on field trips to the theatre.
+Petitions to remove them were submitted; teachers were reportedly exhorted not to take school pupils on field trips to the theatre.
 Steger was referred to as 'an obscene artist [who] has created filth and shocking ugliness'.
 Locals collected funds to have the sculptures removed and replaced with alternative figures.
 It was argued that Steger's figures were more suited to a museum than to a public building.

-Vetterlein the architect contributed to the debate in a local newspaper:
+Architect Ernst Vetterlein contributed to the debate in a local newspaper:

-'If they should fulfil this higher, artistic aim, they must be stripped of all naturalistic attributes.
+'If they should fulfill this higher, artistic aim, they [the sculptures] must be stripped of all naturalistic attributes.
 Any true-to-nature attribute or form of dress would make the body, that is supposed to have its artistic effect as stone, into flesh.
 That is the greatest artistic achievement of the artist here, to have kept at bay any lustful thought.
 These figures initially have an alienating effect on many people, but not on any respectable, inwardly pure person, as lustful or crude.
 And the artist has managed this by taking her distance from any individual features, so that the faces appear strangely exotic, so that the hands and the swing of the drapery has not been taken from the living model but appear strangely interesting and to not lead the viewer's gaze back to memory where experiences in the boudoir are kept, but away into the distance, in which we are governed by higher ideas.
 Not 'people' are represented there, no theatre puppets, no ballet girls done up à la Reinhardt, but people who are permitted to show their body without shame or coquetry, without fear, their body that is noble and pure as their soul.'

 Vetterlein's defense of the sculptures give us an insight into the kinds of criticisms levelled at them by some Hagen residents: those of inciting lust, of being 'impure', of lacking attributes.
 Modernist art history has condemned the burghers of Hagen as retrograde and conventional, wishing for kitsch rather than art.
 Two points may be made in an effort to understand better what they were getting at: firstly, a view from below, which is the view of most visitors to the theatre, reveals the prominence of the breasts and the way in which one 'looks up under the women's skirts', as it were.
 Their slightly inclined faces appear to be looking straight down at the pedestrian below.
 Secondly, Hagen citizens, nor most European citizens for that matter, were not used to seeing such statuary in their urban environments.

 Vetterlein's emphasis on 'modern art' as opposed to 'lustfulness' speaks to the alignment of art with modernity and of both with values that transcend reality, and in particular the reality of sexuality.
-'Lustfulness', that is, sexuality was leached from the figures whose nudity became irrelevant and was, in fact, an emblem of their 'purity' (rather than of any perverse eroticism).
+'Lustfulness', that is, sexuality was leached from the figures whose nudity became irrelevant and was, in fact, an emblem of their 'purity' (rather than of any eroticism).